‘Red Dead Redemption 2’: Everything we know

-Red Dead Redemption 2, the long-awaited (and long-rumored) sequel to Rockstar Games’ beloved 2010 Western, has finally been announced.
+Red Dead Redemption 2, the long-awaited sequel to Rockstar Games’ beloved 2010 Western, is in sight.
 As the successor to one of the most acclaimed games of its generation, it’s safe to say that fans have a lot of questions about what’s coming.
+Unfortunately, Red Dead Redemption 2 has been pushed back, and will now arrive spring 2018.
 We’ve compiled everything we know about the game so far, from official, concrete information to fan theories and rumors found scattered around the web.

-Related: Rockstar Games heads west again: Red Dead Redemption 2 announced for 2017

-Alongside with the game’s official announcement, Rockstar revealed that Red Dead Redemption 2 is slated for release on the PlayStation 4 and Xbox One this fall.
-The exact launch date, according to U.K. retailer Littlewoods, could be October 2.
-That listing, however, has been changed to December 29, a presumable placeholder.

 Red Dead “Pre-demption”